bhanu812/letsendorse/README.md

-# NoteApp
+# Candidate Management System
-Note App with sharing and view and edit access property.<br/>
+Candidate Management System with sharing and view and edit access property.<br/>
-The application is live on http://noteapp.tk